 “For me, my hair is about so much more than looks.
 It’s symbolic of those who came before me and fought for my right to feel unapologetically beautiful.”

 2. Rosalind Brewer

-When she started her new job at Walgreens last year, Roz Brewer became one of two existing Black women CEOs of a Fortune 500 company (alongside then-Chase executive Thasunda Duckett), and the fourth ever to hold that slot, after Ursula Burns and Mary Winston.
+When she started her new job at Walgreens in 2021, Roz Brewer became one of just two existing Black women CEOs of a Fortune 500 company (alongside then-Chase executive and current TIAA CEO Thasunda Duckett), and the fourth ever to hold that slot, after Ursula Burns and Mary Winston.
 But firsts in leadership are nothing new to Brewer, who was Starbucks’ first woman and first Black COO, and the first woman CEO of Sam’s Club before that.
-When she was at Starbucks, “gave the company its buzz back” by bringing structure and focus to the company.
+When she was at Starbucks, she “gave the company its buzz back” by bringing structure and focus to the company.
 A longtime advocate for racial equity, she also responded to a racist event at a Starbucks in 2018 by personally apologizing to the people affected and shutting down every store for a day to hold anti-racist training.

 “When you’re a Black woman, you get mistaken a lot.
 You get mistaken as someone who could actually not have that top job.
 Sometimes you’re mistaken for kitchen help.
 Sometimes people assume you’re in the wrong place, and all I can think in the back of my head is, ‘No, you’re in the wrong place.’”